iPhone 7 iOS 13.6 Update: What's New

-If you're jumping up from iOS 13.3.1, your iOS 13.4 update features a variety of changes including iCloud Folder Sharing, improvements to the Mail app, and a long list of bug fixes.
+If you're jumping up from iOS 13.3.1, your update also brings the changes from iOS 13.4 which include iCloud Folder Sharing, improvements to the Mail app, and a long list of bug fixes.

 If you want to learn more about these features, please take a look at our guide.
 It'll walk you through everything you need to know.

 Moving your device up from iOS 13.3?
-Your iOS 13.4 update comes with iOS 13.3.1's bug fixes and security updates.
+Your iOS 13.6 update also comes with iOS 13.3.1's bug fixes and security updates.
 You can read about them in detail in our walkthrough.

-If you're moving up from iOS 13.2.3, your iOS 13.4 update comes with iOS 13.3's changes which include new features for Screen Time, upgrades to the Stocks app, bug fixes, security patches, and more.
+If you're moving up from iOS 13.2.3, your iOS 13.6 update also comes with iOS 13.3's changes which include new features for Screen Time, upgrades to the Stocks app, bug fixes, security patches, and more.

 If you're interested in these changes, head over to our iOS 13.3 guide.
 It'll take you through them in detail.

-If you're moving from iOS 13.1.1 to iOS 13.4, you get iOS 13.1.2's bug fixes with your upgrade and you can read about those in our guide to the update.
+If you're moving from iOS 13.1.1 to iOS 13.6, you also get iOS 13.1.2's bug fixes with your upgrade and you can read about those in our guide to the update.

-If you're moving from iOS 13.0 to iOS 13.4, you get some new features and additional bug fixes with your upgrade.
+If you're moving from iOS 13.0 to iOS 13.6, you also get iOS 13.1's new features and bug fixes with your upgrade.

 Highlights from iOS 13.1 included design updates for multiple emojis and the Share ETA features for Apple Maps.
 For more on iOS 13.1's changes, take a look at our guide.